beckyfernez/Shopping-Cart/README.md

 Link your Sendgrid API Key:

-On your Sendgrid page, create a new API Key and integrate using a Web API.
-Here, you will be prompted to run the following in your terminal/shell:
+On your SendGrid page, create a new API Key and integrate using a Web API.
+You will then be prompted to run the following in your terminal/shell:

 ```sh
 echo "export SENDGRID_API_KEY='YOUR_SENDGRID_API_KEY'" > sendgrid.env